nero408/nero408.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who is this guy?
 ---

 My name is Jan-Eric Gaidusch.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+On this page i give you some insights about my career and private life.

 ### my history